articles

 Author

-Whenever my mother-in-law asserted me that my menstrual problems would be healed with pregnancy, I was sceptic.
-After all, I’ve had had menorrhagia (heavy and prolonged periods) for more than a decade.
-I used to be afraid of that time of the month, for good reason.
-With having to get up and go to the toilet every few hours, sleep was often hard to come by.
+Whenever my Chinese mother-in-law assured me that my menstrual problems would be healed by pregnancy, I was skeptical.
+After all, I had been dealing with menorrhagia (heavy and prolonged periods) for more than a decade.
+I used to dread that time of the month, and for good reason.
+Sleep was often disrupted because I had to get up every few hours to go to the toilet.

-In the past, I had to plan around my periods to make sure I wouldn’t get into uncomfortable or embarrassing situations while on my period.
-Oftentimes, I had to take a day off work.
-When I climbed the mountains at Tiger Leaping Gorge in the summer of 2013, I decided to take a shorter route and head right on to Shangri-la instead of trekking to other villages further down the road because my period was about to start.
+In the past, I had to plan around my periods to avoid uncomfortable or embarrassing situations.
+For example, when I climbed the mountains at Tiger Leaping Gorge in the summer of 2013, I chose a shorter route and headed straight to Shangri-La instead of trekking to other villages further down the road because my period was about to start.
+Sometimes, I had to take a day off work.

-Before becoming pregnant, I used menstrual cups, because pads or tampons simply wouldn’t do it.
-I also had severe back pain and other menstruation-related pain.
-The pain completely disappered after getting TCM treatment from a doctor in Siping, but my periods were still extremely heavy.
+Before becoming pregnant, I relied on menstrual cups because pads or tampons simply weren’t enough.
+I also experienced severe back pain and other menstruation-related discomforts.
+The pain disappeared completely after receiving Traditional Chinese Medicine (TCM) treatment from a doctor in Siping, but my periods remained extremely heavy.

-In the summer of 2013, I went to the hospital for check-ups and the doctor told me that my menorrhagia was connected to hormonal imbalances (excess estrogen and low levels of progesterone).
-She prescribed me hormones.
-I decided to stop taking hormones after reading all the side effects and online articles saying that the hormones could cause breast or other cancer.
+In the summer of 2013, I went to the hospital for check-ups, and the doctor explained that my menorrhagia was linked to hormonal imbalances (excess estrogen and low progesterone levels).
+She prescribed hormones, but after reading about the potential side effects—including an increased risk of breast or other cancers—I decided to stop taking them.

-In early fall of 2013, I went to see a TCM practitioner specialising in gynaecology instead.
-A few days after I started treatment for my hormone imbalances (a condition that can be treated very well with TCM, I’ve heard), I found out that I was pregnant.
+Instead, in early fall of 2013, I visited a TCM practitioner specializing in gynecology.
+A few days after beginning treatment for my hormone imbalances (a condition I’ve heard can be effectively treated with TCM), I discovered I was pregnant.

-Pregnancy and breastfeeding were the perfect short-term solution for my menstrual problems.
-When my menses came back 5 months after giving birth, they weren’t heavy.
+Pregnancy and breastfeeding turned out to be the perfect short-term solution for my menstrual problems.
+When my periods resumed five months after giving birth, they were no longer heavy.

 Have you ever had menstrual problems?